devarshi2013/devarshi2013/README.md

-## Hi,
+## stepping in tech world
  Devarshi here,
- initiating steps to tech world... learning something new everyday... soon to be a grad... full of energy and enthusiasm...
+ learning something new everyday, soon to be a grad, full of energy and enthusiasm.